 Charge controller is not waterproof.
 The panels are 100% waterproof, but the charge controller is not.
 This means if there is any chance of rain and we want to leave the RV, we can’t leave the panel out without risk damaging the controller.
 We also can’t leave the unit out overnight to catch the morning sun if there is a chance of rain.

 Cable length.
 The cables for the unit are 10’ long.
 Depending on which way the shadows are cast, we can’t always move the panel into the sun.
 We try our best to park in the optimal direction for solar power, but that’s not always possible depending on where we are.

 Although we have several complaints about the Renogy 100w portable solar suitcase, it does work well.
 This suitcase is good for those looking to supplement energy usage in a small RV and don’t want to pay the higher cost of other units.

 Since writing the review, we’ve been able to camp at a few places where we got sun all day.
 One of those places was the free camping spot in Tucson, Arizona.
 To our surprise, the Renogy solar suitcase was able to fully charge the batteries each day with the fans running and turning the inverter on to watch the Packers play.
 We were very happy with the performance of the panel.

 As of January 2017, the 100 watt portable solar suitcase we purchased is no longer available.
-Renogy has a 60 watt portable solar suitcase similar to the one we purchased and a new 100 watt Eclipse Monocrystalline Solar Suitcase.
+Renogy has a new 100 watt Monocrystalline Solar Suitcase.